 By the way, can I just say, how impressed I am with kannadiga recipes recipes.
 The majority of them seem to be very healthy and easy.
 I am going to try more of them in the future.

 Are you a fan of recipes from Karnataka?
 What are your thoughts on horse gram?
-Please share your comments down below or on my Facebook page.
+Please share your comments down below.
 As always, I love hearing from you!!

 The nutrition info is just meant as an overview for understanding, and not to be taken as a remedy for any illness.
 Please consult your doctor before you make any major changes to your diet and lifestyle.